Don’t know where to start on your dairy-free journey? Here’s a realistic guide to make the transition easier

 Whether you’re new to plant-based living or switching from veggie to vegan, cutting out dairy isn’t as difficult as it sounds.
 You may have doubts about curbing your cheese addiction or wonder if you’ll ever taste a deliciously creamy coffee again.

-Explore dairy alternatives
+1. Explore dairy alternatives

 It’s an exciting time to move on from dairy, as new vegan products are hitting the shelves every week.
 From plant-based milk for your tea to decadent desserts, you’re bound to find replacements for your go-to products.

-However, not all dairy-free options are created equal!
+However, not all dairy-free options are created equal.
 Keep an open mind and you’ll be surprised at the range of options out there.
 Before you know it, you won’t even miss the things you swore you couldn’t live without – even cheese!

-Replace what you won’t miss first
+2. Replace what you won’t miss first

 We advise hardcore cheese connoisseurs not to try dairy-free cheese right away (there are some incredible vegan cheeses available though).
 Instead, think of the dairy products you’ll find it easy to swap out and start with those.

 Vegan alternatives to everyday items like yoghurt, margarine and ice cream taste so similar that you wouldn’t even notice the difference.

 Start replacing one or two things at a time and allow your tastebuds to adjust.
 Then gradually shift towards the more challenging foods you think you’ll miss the most, like cheese or chocolate for example.

 3. Check food labels